 - Research activities are monitored, education is provided, and corrective action is taken when necessary (Research Compliance Committee).

-ORIP arranges for timely review of proposed research by the appropriate committee/board(s), and provides direction to investigators to prepare their applications for review.
-ORIP is also responsible for policy development and regulatory enforcement related to scientific misconduct and to the research aspects of the HIPAA Privacy rule.
-It assists MCRF offices and centers in developing research-related policies and procedures, and monitors for compliance with both institutional policies and federal regulations.
-ORIP also works with researchers and their staff to provide education, and to develop corrective and preventative action plans whenever necessary.
+ORSS arranges for timely review of proposed research by the appropriate committee/board(s), and provides direction to investigators to prepare their applications for review.
+ORSS is also responsible for policy development and regulatory enforcement related to scientific misconduct and to the research aspects of the HIPAA Privacy rule.
+It assists MCHS Offices and Centers in developing research-related policies and procedures, and monitors for compliance with both institutional policies and federal regulations.
+ORSS also works with researchers and their staff to provide education, and to develop corrective and preventative action plans whenever necessary.